Caitlin-Goodger/ENGR302MonteCarlo/project_requirement/project-requirement.md

 Identify dates for key project deliverables:

+**architectural prototype**
-1. architectural prototype
+The architectural prototype will be comeplete by 19 June 2020.
-1. minimum viable product
-1. further releases

-(1 page).
+**minimum viable product**
+The minimum viable product as defined in part 1.3.2 of this document will be completed by 29 June 2020.

+**further releases**
+Further releases will occur up until the final prototype release, scheduled for the 16 October 2020.

 ### 5.2 Budget